 It’s easy to convince yourself that all the soap and shampoo cascading down your legs is enough to clean your feet when you’re rushing blearily through your morning shower.
 But is that really true?
-Chemist and product wiz, Fadi Mourad, took us through the science of how soap works to find out the truth.
+Chemist and former Dollar Shave Club product wiz, Fadi Mourad, took us through the science of how soap works to find out the truth.

-Bad news: Not according to Mourad.
-“You can’t expect soapy water that’s just running over the skin to do a good job of cleaning — you really need to massage the soap into the skin for it to bind with the oils and gunk,” he says.
+Bad news — not according to Mourad: “You can’t expect soapy water that’s just running over the skin to do a good job of cleaning — you really need to massage the soap into the skin for it to bind with the oils and gunk.”
 Why?
 Because while soap does latch onto grime that it comes in contact with, the act of scrubbing (and mixing together all that filth, soap and water) is what actually removes the now soap-coated crud from the skin.

 So if you haven’t given your feet a strong, soapy massage in a while, you might want to consider making up for time lost.
 But don’t worry, we got you. *fist (or maybe foot?) bump*